Thursday, September 19, 2013

 Pissing away the day, hey hey, pissing away the day.
 No, not really, but I always feel a little that way when I am left to my own devices at work.

 As it turns out, Cathy is possibly away all day, tending to her elderly mother.
-But, you know, she is that dedicated working type and where most people when offered a day off to attend to personal matters would jump at the chance, there is a good chance that she will be turning up later today.
-I’m sure there is a boredom issue here, what would she do for the rest of the day?
+But, you know, she is such a dedicated working type (read stupid with it) there is a good chance that she will be turning up later today anyway. (take a day off, live a fucking little) I’m sure there is a boredom issue here, what would she do for the rest of the day?
 Or something like that.
 There are identity issues involved here too, but I can’t be bothered discussing them.

 She was at her desk when I returned from lunch.